Transcendental argument: The arguments

-Not all use of transcendental arguments are intended to counter skepticism, however.
-The Dutch philosopher Herman Dooyeweerd used transcendental critique to establish the conditions that make a theoretical attitude of thought (not just the process of thinking, as in Kant) possible.
-In particular, he showed that theoretical thought cannot be neutral, rather, must be based on presuppositions that are "religious" in nature (in the sense of pre-theoretical commitment).
+However, not all use of transcendental arguments is intended to counter skepticism.
+The Dutch philosopher Herman Dooyeweerd used transcendental critique to establish the conditions that make a theoretical (or scientific) attitude of thought (not just the process of thinking, as in Kant) possible.
+In particular, he showed that theoretical thought is not independent (or neutral) of pre-commitments and relationships but are rather grounded in commitments, attitudes, and presuppositions that are "religious" in nature.

+C.S.
+Lewis made transcendental arguments to prove the existence of God and refute naturalism.

 Kant

 It was Immanuel Kant who gave transcendental arguments their name and notoriety.
 It is open to controversy, though, whether his own transcendental arguments should be classified as progressive or regressive.

 In the Critique of Pure Reason (1781) Kant developed one of philosophy's most famous transcendental arguments in 'The Deduction of the Pure Concepts of the Understanding'.
 In the 'Transcendental Aesthetic', Kant used transcendental arguments to show that sensory experiences would not be possible if we did not impose their spatial and temporal forms on them, making space and time "conditions of the possibility of experience".